.nl zone – Clearer Whois

 ccTLD: country code top-level domain, such as .nl / .eu

-nTLD: new top-level domain program – in October 2013; new TLDs were delegated, such as .frl
+nTLD: new top-level domain program – in October 2013; new TLDs were delegated

 brandTLD: brand top-level domain, such as .amazon